Lubomír Metnar

-Lubomír Metnar (born 6 October 1967) is a Czech politician who served as the Minister of Defence from 2018 to 2021 and briefly as Minister of the Interior from December 2017 to June 2018.
-In 2021, he was elected to the Chamber of Deputies as an independent affiliated with the ANO 2011 movement.
+Lubomír Metnar (born 6 October 1967) is a Czech politician who has served as Minister of the Interior in the third cabinet of Andrej Babiš since 15 December 2025.
+He served as the Minister of Defence from 2018 to 2021 and briefly as Minister of the Interior from December 2017 to June 2018.
+He was elected to the Chamber of Deputies as an independent affiliated with the ANO 2011 movement in 2021.

 Early life and education

 Metnar joined the service of Public Security on 1 October 1987, before becoming an executive three years later.
 He worked at the Public Safety Emergency Regiment from 1 March 1988 until 23 February 1989.

 Metnar attended Secondary Police School of the Ministry of the Interior in Holešov from 1992 until 1993, where he was obliged to supplement the education obtained at the civilian school, with a professional security education at the departmental school of the Ministry of the Interior.

 Metnar graduated from University of Ostrava, receiving the M.Sc. whilst majoring in economics.
 He served as deputy chairman of the board of VTK Special a.s. until 2015, before becoming member of the supervisory board of the joint-stock company Vítkovice Heavy Machinery until 2016.